You want to go trekking in Nepal but are trying to find out how much it will all cost? You'll find your answers here.

 There are generally four types of transport you'll need on a trek.
 Flights, jeeps, buses or your feet.
 The prices are in that order too.

 Don't forget that your guide or porter also needs transport costs if they are not already included (you remembered to confirm with them right?)

 Every trek will have what is known as a "trailhead" which is the official start of the trek on foot.
 Many trail heads are out from big towns and so taking a form of motorized transport to a trail head is recommended.
-For example, on the EBC trek flights to/from Kathmandu to Lukla generally cost $180-190 one way and are due to go up 20% in September 2017.
+For example, on the EBC trek flights to/from Kathmandu to Lukla generally cost $180-190 one way and are due to go up 20% in late 2018.
 The alternative is to take a bus or jeep to Jiri or trek to Jiri to save money.
 But this will take extra time.

 Again, every trek will have a different trail head you'll need to reach and return from.
 See my trekking in Nepal guidebook for individual costs visit my lists of treks in Nepal and read through to each trek.
 Generally you will want to budget in at least USD$50 for jeeps to trail head.
 Or USD$25 for a bus.
 Again, this is completely dependant on which trek you are doing as reaching differnt trail heads will encur a different cost.